trackmania-rl/tmrl/README.md

 policy in an off-policy way, forming a bridge between stochastic policy optimization and DDPG-style approaches.
     This is the state of the art algorithm in deep reinforcement learning

 * **Support different input devices**

     The framework can deals with keyboard input or game controller to control the car.

 * **Support different input data**

     To train or test the model you can use a LIDAR (Light Detection and Ranging) or a camera to get the environnement of the run.
-    We use a fully connected neural network to to process the lidar and a backbone [MobileNetV3](https://arxiv.org/abs/1905.02244) for the camera.
+    We use a fully connected neural network to process the lidar and a backbone [MobileNetV3](https://arxiv.org/abs/1905.02244) for the camera.

 * **flexible for different game**
     We designed this framework to be as flexible as possible in other Vehicle simulation and RPG more generaly